I Got A 'Glass' Manicure — The Next Wave Of Chrome

 How much does a glass manicure cost?

 The pricing of a glass manicure will differ depending on your nail salon or artist.
-It will likely be priced as a gel manicure plus art.
-At Vanity Projects, any manicure that uses foils is considered 'Middle Tier' art and is priced at $100, before tip.
+It will likely be priced as a gel manicure, plus the cost for art.
+At Vanity Projects, any manicure that uses foils is considered 'Middle Tier' art and is priced at $100.
 Also of note: Wherever you go, this manicure will take longer than your average gel appointment, due to the individual application of the foil pieces on each nail.
 My appointment ran just north of an hour — and Zoey is fast.

 Can I get a glass manicure at home?

 If you want a glass or shattered glass nail look without a salon appointment, you can try a press-on option.
-Dashing Diva makes a Shattered Glass nail strip that you could apply at home (they're a bit more shimmery, so the effect is more or a disco-ball glass).
-I prefer the colorless base with the encapsulated foils because the art is actually pretty neutral.
+I prefer a colourless base with the encapsulated foils because the art is actually pretty neutral.
 My nails look shiny and reflective, but not overtly chrome or glittered.
-That said, I've had the manicure for a few days and have already received many compliments, mostly friends bringing my hand closer to get a better look under the light.
+That said, I've had the manicure for a few days and have already received many compliments, mostly from friends bringing my hand closer to get a better look under the light.